 Stephen Gutowski was the only journalist to be featured on the cover of Time Magazine’s Guns in America edition.
 You can listen to him explain the motivations for pursuing gun politics and policy as a beat that eventually lead him to found The Reload in the interview with Time Magazine posted below.

-Stephen Gutowski regularly appears on national television and radio to discuss his reporting and give his analysis of the latest gun news.
-He has appeared on a wide range of outlets including CNBC, Fox News, NPR, Voice of America, WMAL, and C-SPAN.
-He also gives speeches at conferences and on-campus at schools including The University of Michigan and Carnegie Mellon University.
+In his role as a CNN Contributor, Stephen Gutowski regularly appears on national television to discuss his reporting and give his analysis of the latest gun news.
+He has also appeared on a wide range of other tv and radio outlets including CNBC, Fox News, NPR, Voice of America, WMAL, and C-SPAN.
+Additionally, he often gives speeches at conferences and on-campus at schools including Columbia University, The University of Michigan, and Carnegie Mellon University.

 Stephen Gutowski has won multiple awards for his reporting over the past several years.
 His work on the show Range Time With Stephen Gutowski received two Telly Awards alongside offerings from publications like CBS News and The Wall Street Journal.
 He was named Journalist of the Year by the Second Amendment Foundation in 2016 and most recently received the 2020 Bill of Rights Award from the Citizens Committee for the Right to Keep and Bear Arms.